 - 2-2/3 cups vanilla or white chips

 - Line a 13-in. x 9-in. pan with foil and grease the foil with butter; set aside.
-In a large heavy saucepan, melt the milk chocolate chips, 1/2 cup peanut butter and 1 tablespoon shortening over low heat; cook and stir constantly until smooth.
+In a heavy saucepan, melt the milk chocolate chips, 1/2 cup peanut butter and 1 tablespoon shortening over low heat; cool and stir constantly until smooth.
 Pour into prepared pan.
 Refrigerate for 10 minutes or until firm.

 Originally published as Double-Decker Fudge in Taste of Home's Holiday & Celebrations Cookbook Annual 2003, p97